 Here there are some steps to follow :

 Marketing is fundamental to promote products or services, and to create credibility

-Therefore you, as company, has to promote your brand based on your target Chinese travelers, on what they like to visit, on what they want to do.
-Try to think like they would think.
+Therefore you, as a company, have to promote your brand based on your target Chinese travelers, on what they like to visit, on what they want to do.
+Try to think as they would think.